Invite friends and family to read the obituary and add memories.

 January 17, 1953 – December 20, 2025

-Loretta's journey has been embraced by those who preceded her in death, including her grandparents, General "Thurman" Hall (Father), and Lena (Counts) Wallace (Mother), along with her nephew, David "Red" Edwards, brother Donnie "Mack" Edwards Sr., and sister Lola Bennett.
+Loretta's journey has been embraced by those who preceded her in death, including her grandparents, General "Thurman" Hall (Father), and Lena (Counts) Wallace (Mother), along with her nephew, David "Red" Edwards, brother Donnie "Mack" Edwards Sr., and sisters Pat Wallace and Lola Bennett.
 Though they are no longer with us, their spirits undoubtedly surround her as she transitioned.
 As we reflect on Loretta’s life, we honor a soul that fought valiantly, loved deeply, and cared selflessly.
-Though she has transited to join the ancestor, her light continues to guide those she left behind.
+Though she has transited to join the ancestors, her light continues to guide those she left behind.
 The legacy of love will echo in the hearts of her family, for Loretta Louise (Hall) Hilliard was not just a name but a cherished spirit whose memory will forever resonate with those she loved.

-Visits: 14
+Visits: 151

 This site is protected by reCAPTCHA and the